johannilsson/ao11/README.md

 ## Demo 3

-A compound component that consist of two views, one for the value and one for the currency.
+A compound component that consist of two views, one for the amount and one for the currency.

 ## Demo 4